juliankrispel/jkrsp/src/content/blog/slate-js-plugin-system/index.md

 draft: false
 ---

-In this article I'll show you how to build your own plugin system for slate-js.
+Building a plugin system for Slate.js can transform your editor from a monolithic mess into a clean, maintainable architecture.
+In this article, I'll show you how to implement a simple yet powerful plugin system that my clients have successfully used to scale their editor codebases.

-What I'll be describing is a much loved abstraction by clients of mine and so I want to share it with you dear reader - in the hope that it'll help keep your expanding editor codebase __maintainable and composable__.
+**The result?** A codebase where features are self-contained, new team members can contribute faster, and you can easily compose different editor configurations for different use cases.

-Before we go into the nitty gritty let's have a look at why you'd want a plugin architecture in the first place.
+Let's start by understanding why you need a plugin architecture in the first place.

 ## Why do we need plugins?